Spirent/cloudsure/documentation/testcase-overview.md

         Network Latency can be applied to traffic destined for one or more containers or pods in a specific namespace.

         - **Selecting by Pod:** A pod can be selected by the namespace, name, label, DeploymentSet, StatefulSet.
-The pod name and label can be selected by full name or or partial match (i.e. "Regex").
+The pod name and label can be selected by full name or partial match (i.e. "Regex").

-        - **Selecting by Container:** A container can be selected by the name or label, and can be selected by full name or or partial match (i.e. "Regex").
+        - **Selecting by Container:** A container can be selected by the name or label, and can be selected by full name or partial match (i.e. "Regex").

     - **Settings**
         - **SSH:**